Commemorative plaque: Philippines

-Markers have their texts primarily in Filipino, while there are also markers in the English language, especially for markers that were installed during the American occupation.
+Markers have their texts primarily in Filipino, while there are also markers in the English language, especially for markers that were installed during the American colonial era.
 Markers in regional languages such as Cebuano, Ilocano, and Kapampangan, are also available and issued by the NHCP.
 Markers are found all over the country, and there have been markers installed outside the country.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.
-There are more than 1,500 markers to date.
-Most markers are located within Luzon, especially in Metro Manila, which has prompted the NHCP to install more markers in Visayas and Mindanao, for their greater inclusion in the national historical narrative.
+There are more than 1,690 markers to date.
+Most markers are located within Luzon, especially in Metro Manila (with more than 500), which has prompted the NHCP to install more markers in Visayas and Mindanao, for their greater inclusion in the national historical narrative.

 Issues and controversies have also been the concern of several individual markers, from the commemoration of former Philippine President Ferdinand Marcos to the reaction of the Japanese embassy to the comfort women statue and marker.
 There have also been some markers replaced by new ones because of rectified information, theft, or loss due to war or disasters.
 Many American-era markers have been destroyed or were lost as casualties of World War II.

 Local municipalities and cities can also install markers of figures and events of local significance.
 Though they may have the permission of the NHCP, these markers are barred from using the seal of the Republic of the Philippines.

 From March to October 2021, quincentennial historical markers were unveiled by the NHCP and the National Quincentennial Committee as part of the 2021 Quincentennial Commemorations in the Philippines (QCP).
+As part of the 125th anniversary of the Philippine declaration of independence celebrations, the agency then started unveiling Philippine Nationhood Trail historical markers since 2023.